 Pros and cons of waiting to file an insurance claim

-If your accident resulted in extensive injuries, it’s worth weighing out the pros and cons of waiting to file.
+If your accident results in extensive injuries, weigh out the pros and cons of waiting to file.

 If you or your passengers are injured in a car accident, symptoms can take weeks or even months to fully develop.
 The full effects of a head injury, for example, might not become evident until the injured person returns to everyday life.

 If you file for a claim before you know the full extent of injuries from an accident, you could end up losing out on coverage that you’ll need in the coming weeks and months.
 Filing multiple claims can also make the process more difficult, if your insurance provider allows for them at all.

 Injuries that don’t always show symptoms right away could include: